• About

 sliced peppers, mushrooms, and onion tossed in marinade in large mixing bowl.

 Cook vegetables: Working in two batches, warm 2 tablespoons of olive oil in a large skillet over medium-high heat.
-Add half of your vegetables and cook for around 5 minutes, until they become slightly tender (we don't want limp veggies here, we want a tender-crisp texture).
+Add half of your vegetables and cook for around 5 minutes, until they become slightly tender.
+Remove veggies from skillet using tongs or a slotted spoon.
+Repeat process with remaining olive oil and vegetables.

 Warm tortillas: While vegetables are cooking, warm and char the tortillas by placing them over a gas burner (or grill) for a few seconds per side, using tongs to flip them.
 Alternatively, wrap tortillas in foil and warm in a preheated 350 degree F. oven for 10 minutes.